hardik99/speakability/README.md

 [Website] (http://speakability.andrewraynes.com) | [GitHub] (http://github.com/raynesandrew) | [Twitter] (http://twitter.com/speakability1) | [Download] (https://itunes.apple.com/gb/app/speakability/id784509467?mt=8)

 Speakability was an iOS application I developed for my final year project in university.
+The application offers augmentative alternative communication and speech therapy soultions to those with speech difficulties.
+The source code could be used to learn, build something totally different or to simply build on what Speakability already has to offer.

-The application was shortlisted at the [Big Chip Awards 2014] (http://www.bigchipawards.com/Shortlist2014) and most recently I sold the application to a leading university education agency in London - [Winning Education] (https://winningeducation.com).
+It was shortlisted at the [Big Chip Awards 2014] (http://www.bigchipawards.com/Shortlist2014) and most recently I sold the application to a leading university education agency in London - [Winning Education] (https://winningeducation.com).
 I am sad to see the application go, but its gone to a great home and I am now developing more apps including; Gradey and Domainey.

 You can watch some [videos] (http://project-speakability.andrewraynes.com), [read] (http://speakability.tumblr.com) some stuff on the build or take a look at the [presentation] (https://speakerdeck.com/raynesandrew/speakability-ios-application) I did on Speakability.